Python-SIP/sip/docs/annotations.rst

-    This boolean annotation specifies that the value returned by the function (which should be a pointer to a wrapped C structure or C++ class instance) is a newly created instance and is owned by Python.
-If the value is not a pointer (and so will be implicitly copied) then the annotation has no effect.
+    This boolean annotation specifies that the value returned by the function (which should be a pointer to a wrapped C structure or C++ class instance) pointer (and so will be implicitly copied) then the annotation has no effect.